 Author names and affiliations are to be centered beneath the title and printed in Times 12-point, non-boldface type.
 Multiple authors may be shown in a two- or three-column format, with their affiliations below their respective names.
 If only one author, center the information; if two authors, use the left and right cells; three authors are shown above; if more than three, create a new row and format appropriately, leaving one blank line between rows of authors.
 Affiliations are centered below each author name, italicized, not bold.
 Include e-mail addresses.

-III.
-Second and following pages

-The second and following pages should begin 1.0 inch (2.54 cm) from the top edge.
-On all pages, the bottom margin should be 1-1/8 inches (2.86 cm) from the bottom edge of the page for 8.5 x 11-inch paper (US Letter size).

-On the last page of your paper, try to adjust the lengths of the two columns so that they are the same (automatically defined in section of this template).
-Use automatic hyphenation and check spelling.
-Do the best that you can.

 Typeface, Fonts, and Alignment

 Wherever Times is specified, Times Roman or New Times Roman may be used.